1996 Serbian local elections: Nišava District

 Local elections were held in the one city (Niš) and the six other municipalities of the Nišava District.
 Following the opposition protests, it was recognized that the Zajedno alliance won a majority of seats in the election for the City Assembly of Niš.
 The Socialist Party won majority victories in all six of the smaller communities.

 Niš

 Results of the election for the City Assembly of Niš:

 Zoran Živković of the Democratic Party was chosen as mayor after the election.
 Future mayor Goran Ćirić, also of the Democratic Party, was elected to the assembly and served as a member of its executive committee for the term that followed.

-Zoran Krasić ran as a Radical Party candidate and was the party's presumptive nominee for mayor; he was not elected to the assembly.
+Zoran Krasić was a Radical Party candidate and the party's presumptive nominee for mayor; he was not elected to the assembly.